 For the past fourteen years she has been implementing her research on ’empowerment through writing and creativity’ (Doctorate from the University of Sydney) into designing and mobilising increasingly complex practical cross arts and interactive projects which empower communities and individuals to deal with challenges they might have, working from their strengths and increasing their capacity.
 Her work is based on models of participatory action theory combined with intercultural sensitivity and experiential knowledge.

 In 2016 June won an ASA writing mentorship for picture books and successfully crowd funded and published Magic Fish Dreaming, a poetry book for children and the young at heart.
 In 2017 she won several Royal Dragon Fly Awards for Magic Fish Dreaming.

 Her work has been published in a huge variety of spaces, including the now retired but brilliant ABC Open.
 She is working hard towards more publication breakthroughs, with several projects in progress.

 You can find interviews here:

 Member of the following groups or directories.

-Visit my website to find out more June Perkins
+Visit her website to find out more June Perkins